Skip to main content

 Accreditation Council for Pharmacy Education

-American University of Health Science’s Doctor of Pharmacy program has been given the status of Accredited with Probation by the Accreditation Council for Pharmacy Education, 190 South LaSalle Street, Suite 3000, Chicago, IL 60603, 312/664-3575; FAX, 866/228-2631, website www.acpe-accredit.org, for partial or noncompliance with Standard 1 (Foundational Knowledge), Standard 21 (Physical Facilities and Educational Resources) and Standard 24 (Assessment Elements for Section I: Educational Outcomes).
-For an explanation of the program’s Accredited with Probation status, consult the Office of the Dean or ACPE.
+“The American University of Health Sciences School of Pharmacy’s Doctor of Pharmacy program has been given the status of Accredited with Probation by the Accreditation Council for Pharmacy Education, 190 South LaSalle Street, Suite 3000, Chicago, IL 60603, 312/664-3575; FAX, 866/228-2631, web site www.acpe-accredit.org, for compliance issues with the following standards: Standard No. 1: Foundational Knowledge and Standard No. 24: Assessment Elements for Section I: Educational Outcomes.
+For an explanation of the program’s Accredited with Probation status, consult the Office of the Dean or ACPE.”

 1. Christian-Based Curriculum